 Moving in and out of campus may require the use of transport services depending on how far one is travelling.
 It is not at all risky to travel on foot if the distance is not much.
 However, if a student wishes to travel distances within the Accra area or beyond, there will be the need for transport services.

-The school is gradually emerging as a force to reckon with in respect to sports within the Ghanaian tertiary arena.
-The school has to its credit, a soccer pitch, a basketball court, a volley ball court and other indoor sporting facilities like table tennis.
+Sports remain an integral part of the UPSA experience; and the School, in recent years, has emerged as a force to reckon with in respect to sports within the Ghanaian tertiary arena.
+UPSA, thus has to its credit, a 500-seat capacity Astro Turf Stadium, basketball court, volley ball court, tennis court and other indoor sporting facilities like table tennis.

 Ghana is a multi–cultural society stemming from the fact that, the country is made up of many tribal groupings.
-There is however a commonality that runs through these groups – love for all especially visitors.
-Thus it is common to be greeted by people who have never known or seen you.
-This aspect of the Ghanaian culture has transcended to such an extent impacting positively for foreigners.
-Thus a foreigner will rarely miss his or her way in Ghana since it is part of the Ghanaian culture to give directions to people and for that matter visitor who may have missed their ways to their destinations.
+There is, however, a commonality that runs through these groups – love for all especially visitors.
+Thus, it is common to be greeted by people who have never known or seen you.
+This aspect of the Ghanaian culture has transcended, to such an extent, impacting positively on foreigners.
+Therefore, a foreigner will rarely miss his or her way in Ghana since it is part of the Ghanaian culture to give directions to people and for that matter visitor who may have missed their ways to their destinations.

 Pick up Services

-Students will be picked up from the airport or coach station by prior arrangement with the International Affairs Unit of the school.
-Students who wish to be picked up must inform the International Affairs Unit at least a month before arrival.
-Officers’ of the unit will be available at the arrival point to pick up such students.
+Students will be picked up from the airport or coach station by prior arrangement with the International Affairs Unit [the Centre for International Education and Collaboration (CIEC)] of the school.
+Students who wish to be picked up must inform the CIEC, at least a month before arrival.
+Officers’ of the Centre will be available at the arrival point to pick up such students.
 Please note that, this attracts extra a cost.

-The wellbeing of students at the institute is very important to us.
-In light of this the International Affairs Unit is the focal point for assisting all international students.
+The well-being of students at this University is of immense importance to us.
+In light of this, the CIEC is the focal point for assisting all international students.
 The help and advice that we give can be quite varied and covers issues such as immigration, personal concerns and academic difficulties.
-Being attended to at the International Affairs Unit is not by Appointment.
-Students can come to the Unit within the working hours of 8:30 am to 4:30pm from Monday to Friday.
+Being attended to at the CIEC is not by appointment.
+Students can come to the Centre within the working hours of 8:30 am to 4:30pm from Monday to Friday.